Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: MOMA – Montpellier Management

 Summary: The InnovIAMOMA project aims to integrate generative artificial intelligence tools to help revolutionize higher education at the University of Montpellier.
-These technologies will enable the creation of personalized and interactive training modules, increasing student engagement and understanding, to better equip them for success in their degree programs.
-InnovIAMOMA represents a major pedagogical advance, promising to contribute significantly to increasing university success rates.
+These technologies will enable the creation of personalized and interactive training modules, increasing student engagement and understanding, and better equipping them for academic success.
+InnovIAMOMA represents a major pedagogical advancement, promising to contribute significantly to increased university success rates.

 Good oral health for all: